osbuild/bootc-image-builder-action/README.md

 ### `platform` (optional)

-Specify the archatecture of the image to pull
+Specify the architecture of the image to pull

-Default: `linux/amd64`

 ### `types` (optional)